spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/project-guidelines-for-stripe.md

 - You can add it in your headless frontend application using the Glue application.

 [//]: # (- You can use the default implementation in the Payment selection page using Yves which shows the Payment Elements then later on the summary page.)
-- You can add it as a hosted Payment page which uses a redirect after your customer submits the order.
+- You can add it as a hosted payment page which uses a redirect after your customer submits the order.

 ### Headless implementation